Fun Black-capped Vireo Facts For Kids | Kidadl

 What do black-capped vireos look like?

-Among all the species of vireo, the black crown of these vireos (Vireo atricapilla) makes them the most beautiful birds of North America.
+Among all the species of vireo, the black crown of these vireos (Vireo atricapilla) makes them the most beautiful birds in North America.
 They can be distinguished from other vireos by their unique face pattern.
-These birds have a black colored head with white circles around their eyes and a white neck.
+These birds have black-colored heads with white circles around their eyes and white necks.
 They have olive green wings with two white strikes on each wing.
 Also, their underbelly is white with yellow undertones.
-Males can be seen with a jet black head, while females and young ones are less brightly colored.
-Also males are found in olive green color, females are paler than males, and young birds are found in yellowish or pink colors.
-Females have a crown which is slate gray in color compared to males which have an olive green body and crown.
+Males can be seen with jet-black heads, while females and young ones are less brightly colored.
+Also, males are found in olive green color, females are paler than males, and young birds are found in yellowish or pink colors.
+Females have a crown that is slate gray compared to males which have an olive green body and crown.

 How cute are they?